gravity-ui/docker-nodejs/README.md

 # Docker nodejs

-Ubuntu based docker image with nginx and node.
+Ubuntu based docker image with nginx and nodejs.

 ## Usage example

-Example for node (next.js) project with nginx and supervisor
+Example for nodejs project with nginx and supervisor

 Add to your project `Docker` file with content: